Click here to book your visit with Dr Andreadis

 What is contraception?

-Women need advice and access to safe, reliable and affordable contraception.
-The decision to use specific types of contraception is influenced by a woman’s age, health, frequency of sexual activity, number of sexual partners, desire for future pregnancy and certain medical conditions.
+Everyone needs advice and access to safe, reliable and affordable contraception.
+The decision to use specific types of contraception is influenced by a age, health, frequency and type of sexual activity, number and gender of sexual partners, desire for future pregnancy and certain medical conditions.

 I firmly believe that patients should be well informed about their options and feel comfortable discussing different contraceptive methods.

 A vast array of contraceptive methods is available, including: